Gym Rules & Child Policy

 • No street shoes, food, or beverages on the padded surfaces.

-• Children under the age of 14 must be SUPERVISED by a parent or guardian at ALL TIMES.
+• Children under the age of 14 must be directly supervised by a parent or guardian at all times.

 Lead Rope Requirements